functionless/eventual-website/docs/reference/orchestration/workflow.md

 In this example, the workflow calls the `myTask` function and waits for the result before continuing.
 The `myTask` function, in turn, performs some work and returns a value to the workflow.

 Tasks are a key component of workflows, as they allow the workflow to perform complex tasks and interact with external systems.
-When you want a workflow to perform specific work, you can define an task to handle that work and call it from within the workflow.
+When you want a workflow to perform specific work, you can define a task to handle that work and call it from within the workflow.

 :::info
 See the [Task Reference](./task.md) for more information.